 When making thoughtless or modest mistakes one of the things we can do is be more attentive to our surroundings.
 These mistakes are inconveniences at worst and not significant in a larger sense.
 We probably won’t learn life lessons from these mistakes and best to focus on the bigger stuff.

 Modest mistakes take time and effort and thoughtful consideration to avoid.

 Modest mistakes, they happen.
 We forget things when we get distracted.
 Though these mistakes can become habits and do have negative outcomes.
 Keep forgetting to pay the water bill and you’ll be in the shower when the water is turned off.
 Forget to pay your credit card bills and you have a drop in your credit score.
 These mistakes can be avoided if we apply a little more attention and planning ahead.
-It’s something that will take time to form this positive habit but the consequences of inaction can cause you to pay more for cars or homes or be denied increases of credit for car or house repairs.
+It’s something that will take time to form this positive habit but the consequences of inaction can cause you to pay more for cars or homes or be denied increases of credit for a car or house repairs.

 Acknowledging this type of mistake is important.
 If we can’t see our weaknesses then we can create a cycle perpetuating the same mistakes until it gets really hard to dig out of the consequences.
 We should always examine our abilities and strive to make corrections when we see gaps or flaws, this as anything worth doing, takes time and discipline.